nahiim/nahiim/README.md

 ### 🎮 [Smartphone controlled vehicle with robotic arm(SAFBOT)](https://github.com/nahiim/fire-robot)
-This project integrates an ESP32 microcontroller, a robotic arm, and a water pump into a compact vehicle that can be remotely controlled via a mobile Android app.
+A compact vehicle with a water pump that can be remotely controlled via a mobile Android app.

 - **Key Features**:
   - Remote Vehicle Control: Users can move the vehicle in any direction and adjust its speed via the Android app.